official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 2002 was that, despite the considerable achievements of UNSCOM and the IAEA between 1991 and December 1998, including dismantling Iraq’s nuclear programme,

-69

-Executive Summarythe inspectors had been unable to account for some of the ballistic missiles and chemical and biological weapons and material produced by Iraq; and that it had:
+the inspectors had been unable to account for some of the ballistic missiles and chemical and biological weapons and material produced by Iraq; and that it had:
-•  not totally destroyed all its stockpile of chemical and biological weapons;
+*  not totally destroyed all its stockpile of chemical and biological weapons;
-•  retained up to 360 tonnes of chemical agents and precursor chemicals and growth media which would allow it to produce more chemical and biological agents;
+*  retained up to 360 tonnes of chemical agents and precursor chemicals and growth media which would allow it to produce more chemical and biological agents;

-•  hidden a small number of long‑range Al Hussein ballistic missiles; and
+*  hidden a small number of long‑range Al Hussein ballistic missiles; and
-•  retained the knowledge, documentation and personnel which would allow it to reconstitute its chemical, biological, nuclear and ballistic missile programmes.
+*  retained the knowledge, documentation and personnel which would allow it to reconstitute its chemical, biological, nuclear and ballistic missile programmes.

 502. The JIC also judged that, since the departure of the weapons inspectors, Iraq:

-•  was actively pursuing programmes to extend the range of its existing short‑range ballistic missiles beyond the permitted range of 150km;
+*  was actively pursuing programmes to extend the range of its existing short‑range ballistic missiles beyond the permitted range of 150km;
-•  had begun development of a ballistic missile with a range greater than 1,000km;
+*  had begun development of a ballistic missile with a range greater than 1,000km;
-•  was capable of resuming undetected production of “significant quantities” of chemical and biological agents, and in the case of VX (a nerve agent) might have already done so; and
+*  was capable of resuming undetected production of “significant quantities” of chemical and biological agents, and in the case of VX (a nerve agent) might have already done so; and

-•  was pursuing activities that could be linked to a nuclear programme.
+*  was pursuing activities that could be linked to a nuclear programme.

 503. Iraq’s chemical, biological and ballistic missile programmes were seen as a threat to international peace and security in the Middle East region, but Iraq was viewed as